What is Piezography?

 You can read more about the PiezoDN system here.

-Piezography Professional Edition tools is a software system we developed for producing your own Piezography linearizations.
-It works equally well with the Piezography K7 and Piezography Pro systems.
+Piezography Professional Edition tools is a software system we developed for producing your own Piezography linearizations for both Piezography Pro and K7 ink sets.
+It works equally well with the Piezography Pro and Piezography K7 systems.
 We provide hundreds of free media profiles for Piezography - but you may wish to produce your own.

 - Use Piezography Professional Edition software to re-profile your environment when something changes, or re-profile a particular batch of paper, or create a profile for a new paper that you find interesting.